-Based on the inventory estimates, the effective half-life of Cs in Baltic seawater has been 10.2 years during the period 1986 - 2015.
-The effective half-life of a radioactive contaminant is the time required for its concentration to decrease by 50% as a result of physical, chemical and biological processes which are specific of each radionuclide and each environment where they may occur.
-With this decay rate, the Cs inventory in the Baltic Sea would reach the pre-Chernobyl levels (250 TBq) by the year 2020, presuming that the effective half-life would remain constant, and no substantial remobilization of Cs from sediments should occur.
+Based on the inventory estimates, the effective half-life of 137Cs in Baltic seawater has been 10.2 years during the period 1986 - 2016.
+The effective half-life of a radioactive contaminant is the time required for its concentration to decrease by 50% as a result of physical, chemical and biological processes which are specific www.helcom.fi > Baltic Sea trends > Indicators of each radionuclide and each environment where they may occur.
+With this decay rate, the 137Cs inventory in the Baltic Sea would reach the pre-Chernobyl levels (250 TBq) by the year 2020, presuming that the effective half-life would remain constant, and no substantial remobilization of 137Cs from sediments should occur.

-It should be pointed out that the Cs input from Fukushima fallout (the Fukushima Daichii disaster took place in 2011) did not result in a significant increase in Cs concentration in seawater and biota of the Baltic Sea (Kanisch & Aust 2013).
+It should be pointed out that the 137Cs input from Fukushima fallout (the Fukushima Dai-chii disaster took place in 2011) did not result in an increase in 137Cs concentration in seawater and biota of the Baltic Sea (Kanisch & Aust 2013).